A-Fisk/actiPy/notes.md

 ## Current todo

-### Documentation write
+### mean wave / activity profile
-- README actually want to install as package so no to repo?
+- do we want to resample to hourly?

 ## TODO
+- add lights to mean
 - combine waveform into plotting script?
 - test mean activity not 24 hours
 - testing normalise activity move baseline/test to setup function/